Version 4.3 · Last updated 23 May 2026

 7. Liability, termination, and annexes

-Annex A identifies authorised sub-processors, including Google, Anthropic, Microsoft, OpenAI, Adobe, Perplexity, AWS, and Stripe.
 Annex B sets out security measures including TLS 1.3+, AES-256 at rest, RBAC, MFA, authenticated API endpoints, rate limiting, logical data separation, pseudonymisation, staff training, incident response, and annual internal security reviews.